 In the perfect world, yes.
 You can free-feed a cat.
 Studies suggest that cats and dogs can monitor their food intake adequately under several circumstances: the cat must be healthy and his activity levels must be much higher than average indoor cats nowadays have.

 You can also monitor your cat’s food intake yourself, by adding only as much food as is necessary per day.
-The sad thing is that you can only do this if you feed dry food (read about why wet food is better for cats here), and you can only have one cat.
+The sad thing is that you can only do this if you feed dry food, and you can only have one cat.
 If you free-feed more than one cat, it becomes impossible to ensure that all cats get an even share.
 You can read about other benefits of fixed scheduled meals here.

 So, how often do you feed your cat?
 What is your reasoning behind this choice?
 Are you trying to meet your cat’s needs, or do you try to find an approach that also suits your schedule?
 We don‘t think there’s anything wrong with either approach.